-At 1,756 acres, Devil's Den is the Conservancy's largest preserve in Connecticut.
+At 1,756 acres, Devil's Den is TNC's largest preserve in Connecticut.

 - Here, with your help, the Conservancy has protected a valuable oasis for wildlife and a natural filter for thousands of people who need clean water.